joj-macho/joj-macho.github.io/tutorials/python/python-definitions-and-concepts.md

 ### Naming Variables and Identifiers

 When naming variables and identifiers in Python, it's crucial to adhere to a set of rules and conventions.
-By following these guidelines, you can prevent errors and make your code more readable.
+By following these guidelines, <a href="https://peps.python.org/pep-0008/" target="_new">PEP-8</a>, you can prevent errors and make your code more readable.
 Additionally, adopting standard naming conventions used in the Python community helps create a consistent style and improves code comprehension.
 Consider the following naming rules:

 - Variable names should only contain letters, numbers, and underscores.
 - They should start with a letter or an underscore, but never with a number.